hersh29/diamond-hands/README.md

 git clone https://github.com/hersh29/diamond-hands.git
 ```

-It will clone the project to your computer in `diamond-hands` folder.
+Clone the project to your computer in `diamond-hands` folder.

-## Step 3: Navigate to the Project Directory
+## Step 3: Navigate to the project directory

 ```
 cd diamond-hands
 ```

-It will change the working directory to the application directory.
+change the working directory to the application directory.

 ## Step 4: Create a Virtual Environment(Optional)